wavefrontHQ/docs/pages/doc/trace_sampling_policies.md

 <p><span style="font-size: large; font-weight: 500">Example</span></p>

-The policy expression creates a trace sampling policy to keep all spans from the `beachshirts` application where the operation starts with `Shopping`, the source contains `prod`, and the status code is `400` or `404`.
+The policy expression creates a sampling policy to keep all spans from the `beachshirts` application where the operation starts with `Shopping`, the source contains `prod`, and the status code is `400` or `404`.
 <pre>
 &#123;&#123;application&#125;&#125; = "beachshirts" and
 &#123;&#123;spanName&#125;&#125; startsWith "Shopping." and